csdms/bmi/docs/source/governance.md

 querying and controlling models.
 The Project also includes tools, documentation, and examples to support and promote this standard.
-The software developed by the Project is released under the MIT open source license, developed openly, and hosted on public GitHub repositories under the csdms and other GitHub organization.
+The software developed by the Project is released under the MIT open source license, developed openly, and hosted on public GitHub repositories under the [CSDMS][csdms-github-org] and other GitHub organizations.
 Proposed changes to the Project must follow the [CONTRIBUTING] document in the Project's main GitHub repository.

 The Project is developed by a team of distributed developers, called